sambit77/spring-batch-demo/README.md

 ###### branch-skip-policy

-(Implements fault tolerance strategy for bad input data using skip policy)
+(Implements fault tolerance strategy for bad input data using skip policy) <br>

+Define a CustomSkipPolicy class and attach it to a step so that whenever a particular exception is triggered this skipPolicy is applied (skipPolicy contains the logic based on which skip will happen it can be skipCount , exception type etc)